 Over 50 alternative funds have been established in the U.S. to serve as repositories for money which is not paid in taxes to the federal government.
 A portion of the money in each fund is then given away by its members for a broad range of positive, life-affirming purposes.

 By creating alternative funds, we move a step beyond resistance.
 Through our actions, we determine the priorities for the use of our tax dollars.
 And by this determination, we not only empower ourselves, but we also provide critical funds for human services that the government is not adequately supplying.

 The People’s Life Fund

 In 1971, war tax resisters in the San Francisco Bay Area formed the People’s Life Fund (PLF).
-Each April 15, the PLF makes grants to community organizations working for peace and justice.
+Each Tax Day, the PLF makes grants to community organizations working for peace and justice.
 To provide for a wide range of needs, the PLF is divided into three categories:

 The People’s Life Fund strives to deposit contributions in alternative financial institutions, such as credit unions and socially responsible funds, whose goals are compatible with those of the members of the funds.

 People’s Life Fund Grants